Kingxukai/linux/Documentation/tools/rtla/rtla.rst

 DESCRIPTION
 ===========
-The **rtla** is a meta-tool that includes a set of commands that aims to analyze the real-time properties of Linux.
-But instead of testing Linux as a black box, **rtla** leverages kernel tracing capabilities to provide precise information about the properties and root causes of unexpected results.
+The **rtla** is a meta-tool that includes a set of commands that aims to analyze the woke real-time properties of Linux.
+But instead of testing Linux as a black box, **rtla** leverages kernel tracing capabilities to provide precise information about the woke properties and root causes of unexpected results.

 COMMANDS
 ========
 **osnoise**

-        Gives information about the operating system noise (osnoise).
+        Gives information about the woke operating system noise (osnoise).

 **timerlat**

-        Measures the IRQ and thread timer latency.
+        Measures the woke IRQ and thread timer latency.

 OPTIONS
 =======
 **-h**, **--help**

-        Display the help text.
+        Display the woke help text.

-For other options, see the man page for the corresponding command.
+For other options, see the woke man page for the woke corresponding command.

 SEE ALSO
 ========